Bizarro World: All-Star Superman

+An alternate universe variant of Bizarro World appears in All-Star Superman.
+This version is a sentient planet that Superman believes to be a manifestation of an entity called a 'planet eater'.
+Htrae vanishes into the Underverse, a newly discovered dimension, at story's end.

 Adventures of Superman

 A story about Bizarro in the out-of-continuity digital-first anthology comic book Adventures of Superman from 2013 by Christos Gage and Eduardo Francisco ends with Bizarro given the tools to terraform an uninhabited planet to his own tastes.
-There, he immediately encounters an Amazonian woman with chalky skin who introduces herself as Bizarra.
+There, he encounters an Amazon with chalky skin who introduces herself as Bizarra.

 Earth-29

-In Grant Morrison's Multiversity series, htraE has been allocated its own alternate universe and is now also known as Earth-29.
+In Grant Morrison's Multiversity series, Htrae has been allocated its own alternate universe and is now also known as Earth-29.
 As well as its imperfect inorganic equivalents of Earth-0's core superheroes, it retains its cubic shape, although now possesses a ring as well.
 Other planets in its universe are also cuboid in shape – Narr (Rann-29), Raganaht (Thanagar-29) which is home to a flightless Bizarro Manhawk (Hawkman) and an overpopulated Sram (Mars-29) which is home to Smarian Snitch (Martian Manhunter).